R1wen/TaskManager.py/README.md

 # Notebook RWN

 A simple command-line task manager in Python to add, mark, delete, and list your tasks, with persistent storage in a JSON file.
+This project was created to train me in Python programming.

 ## Features